 Experience murals by Native American Artists

 As public art continues to become more and more of a popular medium for artists, Albuquerque does not fall short.
 All across the city you’ll find incredible pieces of work, many of which came to fruition at the hands of Native American artists.
 In reference to a mural depicting Mount Taylor located in Nob Hill, Albuquerque Native artists Nanibah Chacon states, “It’s geared towards the protection of Mount Taylor.
 It was actually created in conjunction with campaign to prevent legislation that would open Mouth Taylor back up for uranium mining....
 Mount Taylor is a sacred site to indigenous people from this area.”
-Many of these life-sized pieces and local artists can be found on MurosABQ.com.
+Many of these life-sized pieces and artists can be found alongside other Native and non-Native local artists at MurosABQ.com.